balmor/block-products-carousel/README.md

     // Run the carouFredSel
     $(".custom-styles .product-clip").carouFredSel({
+        responsive  : false,
-        circular    : true,
+        circular    : false,
-        infinite    : false,
+        infinite    : true,
         auto        : true,
+        direction   : "left",
+        scroll      : {
+                        fx              : "scroll",
+                        easing          : "cubic",
+                        duration        : 700,
+                        pauseOnHover    : true
+                    },
         prev        : ".custom-styles .carousel-prev",
         next        : ".custom-styles .carousel-next",
         pagination  : ".custom-styles .pages"
     });
 ```

 <h2>How it works</h2>
-You can see how it works <a href="http://generic.balmor.eu/block-carousel/">here</a>.
+You can see how it works <a href="http://http://generic.balmor.eu/product-carousel/">here</a>.

 It also works on IE7+

-<h2>To do</h2>
-Some fixes and complete the generic less